 What to see in the city called the pearl of Upper Silesia?
 There is much to choose from...
-Below are the most interesting sights and attractions of Pszczyna.
+Below are the most interesting monuments and attractions of Pszczyna.

-The origins of the palace in Pszczyna date back to the 11th or 12th century, when the Piast princes established a watchtower and a hunting castle in this place.
-A brick castle existed in the city from the first half of the 15th century and since then, with the changes of its owners, it has undergone many different reconstructions.
-The last one took place between 1870 and 1876.
-The interiors largely have original furnishings and furniture belonging to its last inhabitants.
+The origins of the Pszczyna palace date back to the 11th or 12th century, when the Piast princes established a watchtower and a hunting castle at the site.
+A brick castle existed in the city since the first half of the 15th century, and has undergone various reconstructions many times since then, along with changes in its owners.
+The last one took place in 1870-1876.
+The interiors largely have the original furnishings and furniture belonging to its last inhabitants.
 While visiting the place, it is also worth going down to the basement, where there is an Armory with interesting exhibitions of European and Oriental weaponry.

 The palace complex also includes beautiful ducal stables from the second half of the 19th century and the Gate of the Chosen, a castle guard building from 1687 with an entrance leading to the castle courtyard.
 The gate owes its name to the selection of its guards from among the peasants in the villages subordinate to the dukedom.
 The palace is surrounded by a historic park with a total area of 156 hectares, part of which is allocated to the Castle Park with its ponds, canals, historic buildings and diverse vegetation, and the rest to Zwierzyniec Park and Station Park.
 In Castle Park, the most popular is a small island with a 19th-century tea pavilion.

-In 1865, Prince John Henry XI Hohenberg received 4 Bialowieza bison from Tsar Alexander for 20 deer.
+In 1865 Prince John Henry XI Hohenberg received 4 bison from Bialowieza from Tsar Alexander for 20 deer.
 Over time, the breeding grew so that after World War I, even the Bialowieza herd was renewed thanks to it.
 Today, in the show enclosure, the bison can be observed from a viewing platform.
 In addition, fallow deer, mouflons, deer, roe deer, rabbits or peacocks also live there, and educational workshops and nature lessons for children are held there.

 This open-air museum is located on the grounds of the Station Park.
-It consists of several 18th and 19th century wooden cottages and farm buildings from the area of Pszczyna and its surroundings.
+It consists of several 18th- and 19th-century wooden cottages and farm buildings from the Pszczyna area and its surroundings.

 The Wojciech Korfanty Museum of the Silesian Press is located in a small building from the turn of the 18th and 19th centuries.
-Between 1845 and 1846, the first newspaper in the Polish language in Upper Silesia - "Tygodnik Polski Poścony Włościanom" - was published in the city.
+Between 1845 and 1846, the first Polish-language newspaper in Upper Silesia - "Tygodnik Polski Poścony Włościanom" - was published in the town.
 The museum collects old printing presses, bookbinding equipment and a sizable collection of Polish newspapers.
 It also houses the original furnishings of Wojciech Korfanty's study and a collection of musical instruments from Upper Silesia.

 The cemetery was established in 1814.
 It was not destroyed during World War II, thanks to which more than 400 tombstones and a neo-Gothic pre-burial house can be seen there today.